 Your Blog Site Can Be Your Online Portfolio

 If you want to get freelance jobs, your blog site can be your best asset.
-Whether it is writing, photography, modeling, or what have you, your blog site is the easiest way for your employer to see if you’ve got it in you.
+Whether it is writing, photography, modeling, or what have you, your blog site is the easiest way for employers to see if you’ve got it in you.

 If you’re like me who just wants a platform where I can express my “deepest thoughts and feelings” without exposing my posts to toxic people, then create your own blog site.
 Remember: here, you’re talking to everyone and no one at the same time, sans the toxic people who bring you down.